firebase/codelab-friendlychat-android/steps/index.lab.md

 ### Test message sync

 1. Click **Run** ( <img src="img/execute.png" alt="execute"  width="20.00" />).
-2. In the Firebase console return to the **Realtime Database** section and manually add a new message.
+2. In the Emulators UI return to the **Realtime Database** section and manually add a new message.
 Confirm that the message shows up in your Android app:

 <img src="img/add-message.gif" />